Loft Mountain Loop: An Easy Shenandoah Hike to Views for Miles

 In a few more steps, you will reach an unmarked fork.
 Both wooded trails are the Frazier Discovery Trail (a loop that starts and ends at this spot).

 Stick with the left-most Frazier Discovery Trail.
-At the .4-mile mark, you’ll reach an interesting rock overhang on the left.
+At the 0.4-mile mark, you’ll reach an interesting rock overhang on the left.
 It’s cool, almost like a bandshell.

-Continue on to the .6-mile mark to reach the first of two rocky summits.
+Continue on to the 0.6-mile mark to reach the first of two rocky summits.
 Here you’ll find a lot of rocks to scramble and settle down on for a mid-hike snack.

 From the top-most rocky outcrop, turn left where you’ll see two concrete trail markers in a row.
-Honestly, this part is a bit confusing, so heed this notice.
+Pay attention, here.

 Walk to the second trail marker, then turn left.
 This will put you on the Appalachian Trail and wind you back around to Loft Mountain Wayside.